opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

 .. attention::

-   Skip this section if you have already done the same step in the :ref:`Update Global Resources Map for VPN <update_global_resource>` section.
+   Skip this section and go to :ref:`Create runtime configurations <create_runtime_configs>` if you have already done the same in the :ref:`Update Global Resources Map for VPN <update_global_resource>` section.

 Add a new ACE information at the end of the following global resource maps.